Accepted by your auditor or your money back.

 Why This Training Matters

-Hazmat violations are enforced by PHMSA under 49 U.S.C.
+PHMSA enforces hazmat violations under 49 U.S.C.
 5123, with maximum civil penalties set by 49 CFR 107.329 and adjusted annually for inflation.
-Incomplete or misaligned air shipment preparation can also trigger immediate carrier refusal to accept dangerous goods.
+Incorrect air shipment preparation can also lead carriers to refuse dangerous goods immediately.

 Regulatory Basis